 Sign up to our email list for an awesome vegan dinner recipes ebook (entirely free) and to be the first to know whenever new recipes are posted to the blog.

 - Place the can of coconut cream in the coldest part of your refrigerator and leave there overnight.

 - When you're ready to make your date caramel, remove from the refrigerator, open the can and scoop out only the cream section that has risen to the top, leaving the water behind.

 - You will use only this cream portion in your date caramel.

 - While the processor is running, begin adding the cream slowly until it has all been added.
 Process for a minute or so and then stop the machine and scrape down the sides.
 Continue to process until it is smooth and creamy.

-- Processing time is around 10-12 minutes.
+- Processing time is around 12-15 minutes.

 - Two packed cups of dates is approximately 20 pitted medjool dates.